Benjamin-cup/Benjamin-Cup/README.md

 Recognized for system architecture expertise, performance optimization, and disciplined project execution.
 Dedicated to building production-grade, scalable systems that deliver consistent, measurable impact.

-You can contact me through telegram [@BenjaminCup](https://t.me/BenjaminCup) or [@ErikSOL](https://t.me/erikerik116) There, we can discuss on more comfortable contact way with you.
+You can contact me through telegram [@BenjaminCup](https://t.me/BenjaminCup) There, we can discuss on more comfortable contact way with you.

 <br/>